 At the trade deadline on July 31st, the Astros made only one move, acquiring struggling LHP Francisco Liriano from the Blue Jays, even though they had been linked with a number of top-rank players expected to be moved.
 With their stocked farm system and their clear need for additional starting pitching, they had seemed likely buyers, but it was not the case.
 The deal with Toronto cost them a couple of outfielders, veteran Nori Aoki and prospect Teoscar Hernandez and came just as McCullers returned to the disabled list with a back issue, furthering concerns about the strength of the starting rotation.
 Still, they ended the month with another strong performance, defeating the Tampa Bay Rays, 14-7, on the strength of two homers and 5 RBIs by Jake Marisnick.
 They were at 69-36 with a 16-game lead with two months left, and had 12 more wins than any other team in the AL. They hit their first rough patch at that point though, losing 10 of 13 games in early August.

 In late August, the city of Houston was lashed by Hurricane Harvey, which dumped an enormous amount of rain on the area and caused massive flooding in and around the city.
 As a result, the series between the Astros and Texas Rangers scheduled for August 29-31 was moved to Tropicana Field in St. Petersburg, FL.
 The Astros had offered to switch the series with one planned to be held in Arlington, TX starting on September 25th, but the Rangers had refused, prompting the move to a neutral site, a decision that had not made the Rangers look particularly classy.
 In any case, Houston lost two of the three games in St. Pete, to finish August at 11-17, by far their worst month of the season (they had been well above .500 all four previous months).
 Their lead in the division race was not under threat, but they were still motivated to make some moves in anticipation for the postseason.
-The biggest of these was trading for Detroit Tigers ace P Justin Verlander, obtained on August 31st in return for three prospects; they also claimed OF Cameron Maybin off waivers from the Los Angeles Angels of Anaheim that day, and were also anticipating the imminent return of SS Carlos Correa, whose absence had been sorely felt.
+The biggest of these was trading for Detroit Tigers ace P Justin Verlander, obtained on August 31st in return for three prospects; they also claimed OF Cameron Maybin off waivers from the Los Angeles Angels that day, and were also anticipating the imminent return of SS Carlos Correa, whose absence had been sorely felt.
 Correa was back in the line-up for the third game of the series on September 3rd, contributing an RBI single to an 8-6 win that gave Houston a three-game sweep; Maybin also made his presence felt in the line-up by hitting a three-run homer, as Houston seemed to have left the struggles of August behind.

 They returned to Minute Maid Park on September 2nd and gave their fans some cheer by sweeping a doubleheader from the New York Mets, 12-8 and 4-1.
 They also won the third game, but a week later, hit another bump when they were swept in a four-game series by the last-place Oakland Athletics, raising more questions about whether the team might have peaked too soon.
 They did clinch a division title, their first since 2001 and obviously their first since moving to the AL, on September 17th with a 7-1 win over Seattle.
 Verlander was the winner, having gone 3-0, 0.86 in his first three starts since his acquisition.
 On September 29th, they won their 100th game by defeating the Boston Red Sox, 3-2.
 It was only the second time in team history that they had reached the mark, the first having come in 1998.